HackMelbourne/Decoded-3/w3/README.md

         await ctx.voice_client.disconnect()
 ```

+Let's break this down:

+1. Let's check if we're in the voice channel to begin with in this guild.
+If we are, let's stop our player and delete
+   our voice client.
+2. We can then disconnect and send a message saying that we left ;-;

 ## 3. Pausing and playing Music

-* Now we need our bot to pause and play the music.
-We can do that simply by using this code.
+Let's get to the fun part.
+Playing (and pausing) music!

 ```python
 # To play the music
 @commands.command()